Lodowick Carlell

-Lodowick Carlell (1602–1675), also Carliell or Carlile, was a seventeenth-century English playwright, was active mainly during the Caroline era and the Commonwealth period.
+Lodowick Carlell (1602–1675), also Carliell or Carlile, was a seventeenth-century English playwright, active mainly during the Caroline era and the Commonwealth period.

 Courtier

 Carlell's ancestry was Scottish.
 He was the son of Herbert Carlell of Bridekirk in Dumfriesshire, and the third of four brothers.
 He was not educated at university, though he did produce translations from French and Spanish during his lifetime; he probably had the informal though not always contemptible education of a courtier, which he was from about the age of 15.

 In his extra-literary life, Carlell was a courtier and royal functionary; he held the offices of Gentleman of the Bows to King Charles I, and Groom to the King and Queen's Privy Chamber.
 He was also Keeper of the Great Forest at Richmond Park.
 In the latter post, he assisted the King in his frequent hunts, and throughout the 1630s he lived in the Park at Petersham Lodge.
 In this same period he accomplished most of his dramatic authorship – and his plays are notable for their forest scenes.

 He maintained his post at Richmond Park throughout the English Civil War, down to 1649.
 In this period he may have acted as a sort of undercover agent for the Royalist cause; he is thought to have sheltered Lucy Hay, Countess of Carlisle during this time.
 During the English Interregnum he is thought to have remained Keeper of both Richmond Park and St. James's Park.